BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 This makes sense.
 After all, we have multiple routes and a translation of segments but Routex does not know which translation to use for what route.
-Appearently we need to set aan attribute `:locale` or `:language` per alternatives.
+Apparently we need to set an attribute `:locale` or `:language` per alternatives.

 Luckily this is covered by `Extension.Alternatives` as it supports setting the `:attrs` key per branch.
 Let's replace the alternatives configuration with one that also sets the `:locale` attribute.
-Whule we are add it, we also give the branches a `:display_name` attribute.
+While we are add it, we also give the branches a `:display_name` attribute.

 ```diff